 Reproducing Medium's image zoom

 When I was first introduced to Medium, I was astonished by the simplicity of its user experience.
 One of its neat features is the image zoom system.
-Today, I tried to reproduce it as nearly as possible in pure JavaScript.
+Today, I tried to reproduce it as closely as possible in pure JavaScript.

 You can view the demo and check the source code on GitHub.
 The code in this article will be simplified.